poempelfox/foxtemp2016/README.md

 together.
 The bill of materials therefore is short:

 * [JeeNode micro v3](http://jeelabs.org/jm3), which is
   an ATtiny84 based microcontroller module with an RFM12B 868 MHz wireless module.
-  The board also includes a boost converter, which means it can be powered by anything from 1.0 to 5.0 volts and will generate the 3.0 volts the microcontroller and peripherals use from that.
+There are multiple versions of that, the one used here is the one with boost power, it includes a boost converter, which means it can be powered by anything from 1.0 to 5.0 volts and will generate the 3.0 volts the microcontroller and peripherals use from that.
 * SHT31 temperature sensor, in the form of a
   [SHT31 breakout board by Adafruit](https://www.adafruit.com/product/2857).
   This is used because the SHT31 is very tiny, so soldering it directly